sgovil5/fbla_app/INSTRUCTIONS.md

 - Copy the following URL: https://github.com/horsefeedapples/fbla_app.git and then open VS Code
   * Open the Command Pallet on VS Code by typing `ctrl+shift+p` and type Git: Clone and press enter
   * Select the folder where the files should be downloaded
-- Get all the dependencies and packages
+- Get all the dependencies and packages by typing `flutter pub get` into the command prompt
 - The app is ready to run
 ## Clone this app on Android Studio
 - [Install Android Studio](https://developer.android.com/studio/install)